hugros-93/agentic-art/README.md

   <em></em>
 </p>

-A local, multi-agent painting system where LLM agents collaborate to turn a natural-language request into a structured painting and a rendered image.
+A multi-agent painting system where LLM agents collaborate to turn a natural-language request into a structured painting and a rendered image.

 The project uses **LangChain**, **LangGraph**, **MCP**, **Ollama**, **Mistral**, **Pydantic**, **SVG/CairoSVG**, and **OpenTelemetry** to provide a modular foundation for experimenting with collaborative AI agents that can perform real drawing operations.